 You might dive into clauses lessons and realize that you need more scaffolding, but that list is a start of how to introduce clauses.

 Since students will be writing the clauses, I encourage them to keep their lists and definitions handy.
+Plus, I use hands-on pieces (pictured above) to create sentences with students.
+They already do write clauses, but the pieces help remind them that they are capable of using them purposefully.

 Connection to writing